 It’s that time of year again; spring cleaning has begun!
 When we finally begin to tackle the household chores we tend to put off year-round, flushing your hot water heater is easy to overlook.
 Flushing your hot water heater is an important task.
 Getting rid of the gunk and mineral deposits that accumulate will not only help your hot water heater run more efficiently but prolong its life as well, which saves you money.
 Our Oxford plumber has simple step-by-step instructions for you on how to flush out your own water heater!

 Hot water heaters come in two varieties: gas and electric.
-The biggest difference between flushing a gas water heater and an electric water heater is that with gas, you will be turning off the gas to your appliance; with electric, you’ll be turning off the electricity.
-If you find yourself running into any issues during this process our 24 hour hot water service is here to help!
+The biggest difference between flushing a gas water heater and an electric water heater is that with gas, you will be turning off the gas to your appliance; with electricity, you’ll be turning off the electricity.
+If you find yourself running into any issues during this process our 24-hour hot water service is here to help!

 How to Flush Your Water Heater?

 - Turn the knob on your water heater’s thermostat to “Off.”
 The thermostat on a gas hot water heater is usually found near the bottom of the tank.
 To turn off an electric hot water heater, you will need to find your home’s breaker box and turn the switch off that gives power to your hot water heater.

 - Turn off gas to the water heater.
 This step is only necessary if you have a gas hot water heater.
 To turn off the gas find the pipe leading to your thermostat, and turn the valve to the off position.

 - Turn off the cold water supply to the hot water heater.
 The cold water valve is usually near the top of your hot water heater.
 You will need to switch it off.

 - Turn on the hot water in the sink or the tub.
 Leave the hot water running in the sink or tub during the entire flushing process.
 This will help prevent a vacuum from forming in the lines while you’re draining your hot water tank.